siamaksade/triply-feedhenry-polymer/README.md

-## triply-feedhenry-polymer
+## Triply FeedHenry Mobile App based on Google Polymer

 # Instructions
+1. Create a *Twilio Connector* mBaaS Service
+2. Set *TWILIO_AUTH*, *TWILIO_SID*, *TWILIO_NUMBER* environment variables to you Twilio account values
-The backend service requires the TWILIO_SERVICE_ID env variable with the Twilio service id as the value
+3. Set an environment variable in the cloud app with *TWILIO_SERVICE_ID* as the name and Twilio Connector service id as the value.